Groundhogg CRM $20/month - $80/month

 Reports from Groundhogg CRM

-I think Groundhogg does a good job ensuring you get reports on most of the elements within the system.
+I think Groundhogg does a good job of ensuring you get reports on most of the elements within the system.
 This is a report for one of my funnels.

 You can see the conversion rate and the abandonment rate right under the graph.
 A bit lower, Groundhogg tells me which emails perform well and which need improvement.